'Change Is Never Easy': Dave Matthews' Past Motivates His Present

 Almost three decades in, the band's energy and stamina in live shows will still make your head spin.
 You're going to hear live performances from a show I was at in Camden, N.J., in June.
 By the 3-hour mark, my feet were getting tired, but Dave's energy was just hitting its peak.

-We also talked about Dave's reaction to hearing the DMB song "Crash Into Me" used in the film Lady Bird, plus how being born into apartheid-era South Africa shaped his views on race, and what he thinks the United States could learn about race relations from the way his homeland has dealt with its painful past.
+We also talk about Dave's reaction to hearing the DMB song "Crash Into Me" used in the film Lady Bird, plus how being born into apartheid-era South Africa shaped his views on race, and what he thinks the United States could learn about race relations from the way his homeland has dealt with its painful past.

 "So much to say," as Dave has been known to sing.
 Listen to the full conversation in the player and read interview highlights below.